simulogics/airlinesim-docs/content/docs/user-interface/overview.md

 ![Game Settings](game_settings_01.png "Game Settings")

-Next to the general settings, you'll find another tab with game settings.
+Next to the General Settings, you'll find another tab with Game Settings.
 This allows you to personalize AirlineSim by overwriting some of its global settings.
 A similar menu is available in the Settings tab on the top right of the screen.

 ### Time and Time Zones